Best Wine with Cheese

 Cheese Boards and Wine Flights

-- Soft, creamy cheese: Brie or Camembert with Champagne or Chardonnay.
+- Soft and creamy cheese: Brie or Camembert with Champagne or Chardonnay.

-- Hard, aged cheese: Cheddar or Gouda with Cabernet Sauvignon or Port.
+- Hard and aged cheese: Cheddar or Gouda with Cabernet Sauvignon or Port.

-- Blue cheese: Roquefort or Stilton with Sauternes or a robust red wine.
+- Blue cheese: Roquefort or Stilton with Sauternes or a big, bold red.

 Experiment and Enjoy